nculwell/MathStudy/Sciences.md

 - Byron and Fuller. *Mathematics of Classical and Quantum Physics*
 - Nakahara. *Geometry, Topology and Physics*
 - Doran and Lasenby. *Geometric Algebra for Physicists*
+- Aris. *Vectors, Tensors and the Basic Equations of Fluid Mechanics*
+- Tinkham. *Group Theory and Quantum Mechanics*
+- Farlow. *Partial Differential Equations for Scientists and Engineers*

 ## Chemistry